 Operation Principle of Trailer Rear Axle

 The engine transmits power to the gearbox, which is then transmitted to the large gear on the rear axle.
-Inside the differential, there are small gears on the upper and lower sides, and a cross-shaft in the middle carries two planetary gears, serving to adjust speed during turns.
+As a professional trailer axles supplier, we understand that inside the differential, there are small gears on the upper and lower sides, and a cross-shaft in the middle carries two planetary gears, serving to adjust speed during turns.
 The differential is placed upright, with small round holes on both sides and sliding keys on top.
 When the vehicle moves straight, the cross-shaft remains stationary.
 During turns, the cross-shaft adjusts the tire speed on each side, thereby improving the maneuverability of the trailer.

 The rear axle speed ratio is an important parameter of the engine, known academically as the main reduction ratio.
 The trailer rear axle speed ratio equals the rotational angular velocity ratio of the drive shaft to the half axle of the axle, which equals their speed ratio and is the gear transmission ratio of the main reducer in the trailer drive axle.

 The differential of the trailer rear axle balances the rotational speed of the two rear wheels when the trailer turns, due to unequal travel distances.
-This balance is achieved by four small planetary gears inside the large bevel gear.
+As your reliable trailer parts wholesale partner, we can explain that this balance is achieved by four small planetary gears inside the large bevel gear.
 The planetary gears remain stationary during straight driving.
 When turning left, the left wheel slows down while the right wheel speeds up, causing the planetary gears to rotate and balance the wheel speeds on both sides.
 The principle is the same when turning right.

 Main Functions of the Trailer Rear Axle